 I started to swallow.
-And I swallowed and I swallowed and I swallowed – for a bloody eternity I swallowed!
-Once it was down, I crammed the rest of the fish into my mouth, hoping to mask the sour aftertaste.
+And I swallowed and I swallowed and I swallowed — for a bloody eternity I swallowed.
+As soon as I finished, I crammed the rest of the fish into my mouth, hoping to mask the sour aftertaste.

-Ze saw my frenzy and crowed, “Look—the man’s hungry!” pushing the pot my way.
+Ze saw my frenzy and crowed, “Look—the man’s hungry!”
+He pushed the pot my way.
 “Go ahead—take more.
 There’s plenty for everybody!”